FC Porto in international football: First titles – Artur Jorge and Ivić years (1984–91)

+Porto goals appear first in scores.; Wins are highlighted in green, draws in yellow, and losses in red.;

 Champions League regular (1991–2002)

 Mário Jardel, a striker in the late 1990s, scored 19 goals in 32 European matches.

 Porto entered the 1991–92 Cup Winners' Cup following their seventh Portuguese Cup final win in mid-1991, but their campaign ended in the second round against Tottenham.
 In the 1992–93 season, UEFA renamed the European Cup to UEFA Champions League and confirmed the introduction of a round-robin group stage, tested in the previous season.
 Apart from 1994–95, when they competed for the last time in the Cup Winners' Cup – being eliminated on penalties in the quarter-finals against Sampdoria – Porto were present in every edition of the Champions League from its founding season to 1999–2000.
 In the first edition, Porto overcame two preliminary rounds to reach the group stage, where they played IFK Göteborg, Milan, and PSV Eindhoven.
 Two wins in six matches resulted in a third place in the group and failure to progress to the final (only accessible for the group winners).
 They returned the following season to the group stage and were drawn against Anderlecht, Werder Bremen, and Milan.
 Buoyed by a 5–0 away defeat of the Germans, Porto secured the group's runner-up place and a semi-final meeting with Barcelona.
 The one-legged tie was drawn to take place at Camp Nou, and ended with a 3–0 victory for the home side.